Leoonixtech/noonchat/README.md

 # NoonChat
 The offical repo of NoonChat, a free Open-source chatting app.

-✔ What NoonChat is?
- an open-source, fast, secure chatting web-based app.

 ✔ Features
 - Video/voice calls
 - File uploading